 7.Mix ¼ cup of quick oats with ½ cup water and cook in the microwave for about 1 minute or until oats are cooked.
 Stir in 1 teaspoon of natural honey,some cinnamon, and a small handful of dry roasted nuts.
 Add an apple on the side or mix in a tablespoon of dried fruit if desired.

 8.Portion out ½ cup of cottage cheese and mix in ½ cup of fresh peaches.
 If you don’t like peaches, try another fruit like pineapple, raspberries, blueberries or even diced tomatoes.
 Add a small handful of nuts on the side if desired.

 For more great Health and Nutrition Tips refer to the websitePositivehealthwellness.com

 Breakfast On The Go

 There may be days when fast food is your only option in the morning.
 Luckily, many restaurants now offer healthier choices.
 Here are some good options to look for:

-1.Order a small latte made with skim milk and pick up a package of nuts and/or a small piece of fruit to go with it.
+1.Order a herbal green tea and pick up a package of nuts and/or a small piece of fruit to go with it.

 2.Oatmeal is a popular item on breakfast menus now.
 Order it and mix in some fresh or dried fruit and nuts.

-3.Order a small fruit and yogurt perfect with a cup of coffee.
+3.Order a small fruit and Greek yoghurt perfect with a cup of camomile tea!

-4.Try an egg and cheese breakfast sandwich or wrap.
-Add extra veggies if possible and skip the bacon and sausage.
+4.Try an egg and cheese breakfast wholewheat sandwich or wrap.
+Add extra veggies as a side dish.